 - Most likely.
-The most likely unilateral actions involve the increased use of trade remedies and enforcement mechanisms, including the AD/CVD laws (though self-initiated AD/CVD investigations may be less likely), anti-circumvention proceedings, and safeguards.
+The most likely unilateral actions involve the increased use of trade remedies and enforcement mechanisms, including the AD/CVD laws (though self-initiated AD/CVD investigations may be less likely), anticircumvention proceedings, and safeguards.
+The President also would likely take credit for any significant measures imposed on imports of steel or other industrial goods via Section 337.
 These mechanisms are well-known and frequently utilized, though subject to significant legal and practical constraints that would limit their overall economic impact.
 In addition, the continued treatment of China as an NME country would allow DOC to continue to impose strict measures and exacting requirements on Chinese companies subject to AD/CVD investigations. - Less likely.
 It is possible, though less likely than the aforementioned actions, that the Trump administration utilizes Section 301 of Trade Act of 1974, which would allow USTR to take specific and direct action to counter perceived unfair trade practices by foreign countries while a WTO dispute over those practices is pending.
 These unilateral actions, however, would require a shift in USTR's treatment of Section 301 and would almost certainly face WTO litigation and possible US court challenges.
 Section 301 sanctions might also be met with unilateral retaliation from countries like China, thus potentially rattling markets and inciting concerns from Congress.
-Declaring China or another country to be a "currency manipulator" also appears possible, as it would achieve a core Trump campaign promise, though it would not result in any new import barriers.
+Declaring China or another country to be a "currency manipulator" also appears possible, as it would achieve a core Trump campaign promise while resulting in no new import barriers.
 On the other hand, key Trump officials appear to have walked-back this promise for China, and it may be difficult to justify such a designation under current market conditions. - Least likely.
-The least likely unilateral actions are those under as Section 232(b) of the Trade Expansion Act of 1962, Section 122 of the Trade Act of 1974, TWEA and IEEPA.
-These provisions have not been utilized for decades, and doing so would require a broad interpretation of the law given the current market situation.
-Any such usage by the Trump administration would likely produce challenges either in domestic courts or at the WTO, unilateral retaliation by aggrieved trading partners, and serious market turmoil.
+The least likely unilateral actions are those under Section 338 of the Tariff Act of 1930, Section 232(b) of the Trade Expansion Act of 1962, Section 122 of the Trade Act of 1974, TWEA and IEEPA.
+These provisions have not been utilized for decades (if at all), and doing so would in most cases require a broad, and in our view incorrect, interpretation of the law given the current market situation.
+Any such usage by the Trump administration would thus produce challenges either in domestic courts or at the WTO, unilateral retaliation by aggrieved trading partners, and serious market turmoil.
 It also would likely create frictions with the Republican-controlled Congress, thus jeopardizing other, more important policy priorities such as tax reform or infrastructure spending.